last-rev-llc/lastrev-libraries/examples/lastrev-next-starter-pnpm/packages/graphql-extensions/README.md

 export const pathsConfigs = {
   pageGeneral,
-  pageBlog: '/blogs' // this will autmoatically create the path config for each blog with this path: /blogs/{blog.fields.slug['en-US']}
+  Blog: '/blogs' // this will autmoatically create the path config for each blog with this path: /blogs/{blog.fields.slug['en-US']}
 };
 ```